redox-os/website/content/news/this-month-260331.md

 - (drivers) bjorn3 implemented GPU memory mapping support in the Intel graphics driver
 - (drivers) bjorn3 introduced shadow buffers in front of framebuffers where necessary for acceptable performance when write-combining memory is used
 - (drivers) bjorn3 reduced code duplication in graphics drivers
-- (drivers) bjorn3 did many code cleanups
+- (drivers) bjorn3 cleaned up lots of code
 - (drivers) Landon Propes disabled the keyboard before running self test to fix test failure when pressing keys at boot

 ## System Improvements